csc-training/hpc-python/docs/05-mpi4py.md

     - execute the same program code and instructions
     - can reside in different nodes (or even in different computers)
 - The way to launch a MPI program depends on the system
-    - mpirun, mpiexec, aprun, srun,...
+    - mpiexec, mpirun, srun, aprun, ...
+    - mpiexec/mpirun in training class
-    - aprun on sisu.csc.fi, srun on taito.csc.fi
+	- srun on puhti.csc.fi

 # MPI rank